TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:37:33 EDT 2023

 Founded by William Miller in Edinburgh in 1809.
 The company became Miller&Richard in 1838, and closed in 1952, when the designs became the property of Stephenson Blake.
 They are best known for innovative type design, including hits such as the Miller&Richard Oldstyle (and its boldface, nowadays called Old Style or Century Oldstyle), Le Naudin, Egyptian Expanded (1850), and Antique Old Style, or Bookman.
 Specimen book from 1884.
 In 1974, Bloomfield Books (Owston Ferry Lincs) published a facsimile of Miller&Richards Typefounders Catalogue for 1873.
 Scans: Cuban, Grange, Ludgate, Teutonic, Tudor Black, Grotesque Capitals, Old Style Antique No. 7, Old Style Italic, Sans Serif No. 7.

 David Kettlewell (b.
 Edinburgh, Scotland, 1946, d.
 Bollstabruk, Sweden, 2011) moved to Sweden in 1984 to take the role of head of music at a college.
 He was soon putting his musical and linguistic talents to researching and performing early Swedish church and choral music.
-He was a guest lecturer at four of Sweden's universities and for a period a professor at Tartu university in Estonia, and now works from his forest farmhouse in Bollstabruk, Northern Sweden, explains how fonts work and how to work with Fontographer and other programs.
-Kettlewell also runs Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
-He also tells us why Fontlab is so much better than Fontographer when developing fonts from scans.
+He was a guest lecturer at four of Sweden's universities and for a period a professor at Tartu University in Tallin, Estonia.
+He worked from his forest farmhouse in Bollstabruk, Northern Sweden.
+Kettlewell also ran Fontografia, a medieval and calligraphic type site featuring subpages on Ludovico Vicentino [degli Arrighi], Giovambattista Palatino, and Giovanniantonio Tagliente.
+He also told us why Fontlab is so much better than Fontographer when developing fonts from scans.
+Obituary.

 David Kettlewell is a harper, renaissance musicologist and conductor who illuminate his work with text and type.
 His own work through New Renaissance Fonts is mostly with medieval and renaissance scripts, calligraphic alphabets and ornamental capitals.
 Direct acess.
 MyFonts link for New Renaissance.
 Klingspor link.